 The Neighbors: Occupations

-manufacturing and laborer occupations, with 27.4% of the residents employed.
+executive, management, and professional occupations, with 29.3% of the residents employed.

 Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants

 (25.3%), and 15.4% in clerical, assistant, and tech support occupations.

 Culture is shared learned behavior.
 We learn it from our parents, their parents,

 our houses of worship, and much of our culture – our learned behavior - comes

 from our ancestors.
 That is why ancestry and ethnicity can be so interesting